Entry Requirements

 *To choose more than one subject from Maths, Biology, Chemistry or Physics: (minimum of a grade 7 and 6 in the chosen subjects and one other grade 6 in science/maths).

 A Level Physics is an exciting and important course which can offer you huge opportunities for your future.
-Discover how a Formula One car turns a corner and why the Earth orbits the Sun.
-Learn what’s inside a proton and how a nuclear reactor works.
+You will learn what’s inside a proton and how a nuclear reactor works.
 Learn how an engineer designs a bridge and a quantum physicist can make light act like a particle.
 Physics will inspire you to see the world around you in a totally new way.

 Skills